 Refrigerate for 10 minutes, wrapped in a piece of plastic wrap or in the mixing bowl covered with silicone lid.

 Remove the dough from the fridge and shape 8 even cookie dough balls.
-You can weight the dough if you want precision.
+You can weigh the dough if you want precision.

-Roll each balls in your hands to shape smooth cookie dough balls.
+Roll each ball in your hands to shape smooth cookie dough balls.

-Place each balls on the cookie tray leaving a thumb size space between each balls.
+Place each ball on the cookie tray leaving a thumb-size space between each ball.
 The cookies won't expand in the oven so you don't have to leave a big space between them.

 Press the balls slightly with your hand palm to flatten cookies.
 Don't flatten too much or the sides will form cracks and they won't be as soft and moist.
 The thicker, the moister!

 Bake for 15 minutes or until golden on sides.
 The middle will stay slightly soft and that is the texture you want.